tristan-88/TipsyStack/User-Stories.md

         * I can post a Cocktail-A to the associated Cocktail-Q if I'm a registered user.
              * So that I can answer a Cocktail-Q.
   ### Updating Cocktail-Q
-  * As a logged in user, I the capability to edit my Cocktail-Q by clicking an Edit button paired with the Cocktail-Q and anywhere that Cocktail-Q is showcased.
+  * As a logged in user, I have the capability to edit my Cocktail-Q by clicking an Edit button paired with the Cocktail-Q and anywhere that Cocktail-Q is showcased.
      * When I'm on the `/Cocktail-Q`, `/Cocktail-Q/:id`, or `/users/:id/Cocktail-Q `pages:
         * I can press "Edit" to make lasting changes to Cocktail-Q that I have written.
              * So that I can trim, add-on as I desired in my Cocktail-Q and fixed any error if need be.